philipbeber/karaoke/README.md

 The campfire karaoke machine is a small device which displays lyrics and chords to aid singalongs around a fire.

+Turning the dial scrolls the page up and down.
+Clicking the button enters the song selection mode.
+Keep clicking and turning the dial to select a new song.

 ## To run locally for testing purposes

 Install NPM: https://www.npmjs.com/

+`git clone <urlofkaraoke>`
+`cd karaoke`
 `npm install -g bower grunt-cli`
 `npm install`
 `bower install`